itsromiljain/chatbot/chatbot_feb/data/nlu.md

 - I sat on it once

 ## intent:device_charge_status_positive
-- Yes The phone is charged
+- The phone is charged
-- Yes the iphone is charged
+- the iphone is charged
-- Yes, Its charged
+- Its charged
-- Yes, It is charged
+- It is charged

 ## intent:device_charge_status_negative
-- No Its not charged
+- Its not charged
-- No, let me put it on charge
+- let me put it on charge

 ## intent:alt_reply
-- Sure, let me do so
+- let me do so
-- Sure, I can try
+- I can try
-- Ok, just did it
+- just did it
-- Ok, doing so
+- doing so

 ## intent:working
-- Yes it is working
+- it is working
-- Oh yes, it's working
+- Oh, it's working
 - Thank You so much, it's working now
 - OMG it worked
 - It seems to be working.
 Thank you so much for your help